 How do I know if I’m getting enough sleep?

-- feeling moody and irritable
+- You feel moody and irritable

-- easily forgetting things
+- You easily forget things

 What happens if I don’t get enough sleep?

-- making you feel tired and worn down
+- feeling tired and worn down

-- negatively affecting your mood – you might feel anxious, sad, or worried and you may be cranky and unpleasant to be around
+- affecting your mood negatively – you might feel anxious, sad, or worried and you may be cranky and unpleasant to be around

-- making you more likely to get sick
+- more likely to get sick

 What can I do if I’m struggling to get a good night’s sleep?

 There are many things you can do to get your body and mind ready for a good night’s sleep.